 With an influx of enquiries for smaller wedding cakes, here’s what I’m offering.

 To cater for intimate weddings I’ve added a one-tier 8 inch cake option to my range, priced from £185.
 This size of cake will enable you to serve 20 generous portions as your dessert.
 Or you could cut into 40 finger portions to share some with loved ones unable to attend your wedding.
 So no-one gets left out!
 My service remains bespoke irrespective of the size of cake.
 So, for these wedding cakes, I’m offering a remote video consultation where I design a cake unique to you and your wedding.
-The cakes are available for collection only.
-A minimum spend of £275 (excluding packaging) applies.
+The cakes are available for collection or local delivery only.
+A minimum spend of £300 (excluding packaging) applies.

 A small cake can make a statement too…

 Small-ish wedding cakes

 Alternatively, you could opt for a two-tier 6/8” cake, from £290, and serve this to your 30 guests as a scrumptious bespoke dessert.
 A minimum spend of £400 applies.
 I offer my usual design service of a face-to-face* consultation and cake-tasting charged at £25, which is redeemable against an order exceeding £500 (excluding delivery).
 Likewise, the cakes are bespoke and available for collection only.

 Socially distanced consultations

 In accordance with government guidance regarding COVID-19 I have implemented certain procedures to ensure your and my safety during face-to-face* consultations.
 Full details of my COVID-19 Consultation Policy will be provided on enquiry but, briefly, consultations are open to two people at a time and I hold just one consultation per day.
 2m social distancing is maintained at all times with windows open to provide ventilation.
 Of course, for your safety I wear a face mask throughout the consultation.
 Special mention – talented milliner, Chrissie King, of Hat Therapy, made mine.
 It’s so comfortable!
 Do check out Chrissie’s veils, bridal accessories and wedding hats as they’re just exquisite.
 I ask that you wear a face mask too – except during the cake-tasting obviously!
 And I have a big bottle of hand sanitiser at the ready!

 I’m so excited to meet couples, chat weddings and share cake again.